alicernc/info/herwig_at_perlmutter.md

 # How to herwig @ perlmutter

-Note: for all practical purposes you will only need the first subsection (in general, you should not need to recompile the other packages)

 Herwig compilation needed a newer python version (note we may want to migrate to it at some point also for heppy/pyjetty)

 ## first time setup